ujjwalguptaofficial/jsstore.docs/docs/get-started.md

 ## Remove data

-JsStore provides [remove](/docs/remove.md) API for reading data.
+JsStore provides [remove](/docs/remove.md) API for removing data.

-Consider we want to delete the product with Id of 10.
+Consider we want to delete the product with id of 10.

 ```js
 var rowsDeleted = await connection.remove({